 Maintenance of financial records; and

-Diversity plans to promote equity among minorities, women, Veterans, people with disabilities, and people of all gender identities and sexual orientation, in the operation of the Marijuana Establishment.
+Diversity plans to promote equity among people of color, particularly Black, African American, Latinx, and Indigenous people, women, Veterans, persons with disabilities, and LGBTQ+ people, in the operation of the Marijuana Establishment.
 The plan shall outline the goals, programs, and measurements the Marijuana Establishment will pursue once licensed.

 A detailed description of qualifications and intended training(s) for Marijuana Establishment Agents who will be employees;

-The Management and Operation Profile submitted in accordance with 935 CMR 500.101(1)(c) shall demonstrate compliance with the operational requirements set forth in 935 CMR 500.105 through 935 CMR 500.140, as applicable;
+The Management and Operation Profile submitted in accordance with 935 CMR 500.101(1)(c) shall demonstrate compliance with the operational requirements set forth in 935 CMR 500.105: General Operational Requirements for Marijuana Establishments through 935 CMR 500.140: Additional Operational Requirements for Retail Sale, as applicable;

 Disclosure of the proposed hours of operation, and the names and contact information for individuals that will be the emergency contacts for the Marijuana Establishment; and